-Fund performance to the end of March 2021 has been variable with a positive upturn during the year following the negative return in 2019/20 caused by the COVID-19 pandemic.
-This years positive return resulted in an increase in value of the fund to £210,945 at the end of the year (20120 - \pounds 171,556).
+Fund performance to the end of March 2022 reports a positive upturn during the year.
+This year's positive return resulted in an increase in value of the fund to £222.983 at the end of the year (2020/21 - £210,945).
 The realised and unrealised gains and losses arising in the year are shown in the Statement of Financial Activities.